SKU shown: S-BDSC-L (BioClean-D™ sterile sleeve covers; universal long length).

 - Declaration of Conformity (DoC): EU PPE regulation conformity and referenced harmonized standards.

-- IFU / Instructions: storage, disposal, warnings, and use limitations (used alongside SKU-specific packaging information).
+- IFU / Instructions: storage, disposal, warnings, and use limitations.

 SOSCleanroom note about SOPs

 If you adapt technique guidance from this entry, treat it as a starting template.
-Review and approve the final method, then qualify it for your specific interfaces, acceptance criteria, and risk profile.
+Review, approve, and qualify the final method for your specific interfaces, acceptance criteria, and risk profile.

 Source basis